Hercute/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A program that prints the alphabet in lower case
+Write a program that prints the alphabet in lowercase, followed by a new line.